 1. Cleanse face with gentle Triple Action Cleanser + cold water to rinse.
 This concentrated cleanser doesn't foam and only a small amount is needed.
 It mildly exfoliates and adds probiotic.
 Pat dry leaving a little bit of moisture for the next step.

 2. Apply Vitamin C Serum in Oil to the whole face.
 This serum will repair skin barrier, nourish and add powerful antioxidants.
 The vitamin C will also help with preventing deep scarring.

 3. Apply Multilayer Serum to spots to target redness & sebum.

 4. Apply Regulating Cream to whole face to regulate bacteria and to prevent future blemishes.

-5. Take Acne & Stress food supplement (3 capsules in 1 go) to replenish shortages of antioxidants and minerals.
+5. Take Skin & Stress food supplement (1 capsule) to replenish shortages of antioxidants and minerals.

 Based on the new science of nutrition, healthy eating now has a new purpose.
 Given the overarching importance of our gut microbiome in overall health and skin health, we should be choosing foods to feed our gut microbiome.
 To improve acne, a skin problem related to hormones, we should also prioritise food to help balance our hormones.

 - Fibre-rich fruits and vegetables such as oats, broccoli, bananas, apples, cabbage, etc.